 Through the University of Regina, Jessica completed an International Studies Degree, a History Degree and a Spanish Certificate in 2012.
 It was during her time in university that she became more interested in creative writing.
 However, it was not until recently that she has become more focused on creating articles based on her passions of global travel and local events.
 Jessica is also attracted to the use of social media and posts updates of her travels under @travelmooreoftheworld on Instagram and Twitter.

 Jocelyn Anderson has always been interested in the arts.
 Whether it was visual arts, theatre, or music, if there was an opportunity to do something creative Jocelyn was there trying it out.
 After finishing her Bachelor of Music, with a concentration in Trumpet at McGill University, Jocelyn moved back home to Saskatchewan to figure out exactly what a job in the arts might look like.
 After some searching, she settled on Arts and Culture non-profit administration so she could help bring arts programing to as many people as possible.
-She currently works as an office assistant for Theatre Saskatchewan Inc.
+She currently works as the Development Manager for Globe Theatre.

 While working hard to make sure everyone can enjoy the arts, Jocelyn has been known to enjoy making some art herself.
 On occasion she paints, draws, gets up on stage to sing for theatrical productions, and does all sorts of other crafty things.
 She is a member of The CTK Players and helps them with their set design and construction.
 She is also a huge bookworm and tabletop gamer.
 She plays games like Dungeons and Dragons, Edge of Empire (a Star Wars RPG) and has stacks of games she has kickstarted.